 One may choose to withdraw EPF entirely or partially.

-EPF can be completely withdrawn under any of the following circumstances:
+EPF can be withdrawn entirely under any of the following circumstances:

-Individuals are not allowed to make a complete withdrawal of EPF balance while switching employers if they don’t remain unemployed for two months or more (i.e. the interim period between changing jobs).
+Individuals cannot make a complete withdrawal of EPF balance while switching employers if they don’t remain unemployed for two months or more (i.e. the interim period between changing jobs).

 Partial withdrawal of EPF balance can be made only under certain circumstances.
 They are explained in the table below.